-The accounting policies set out below have been applied consistently to all periods presented in these financial statements and in preparing the opening IFRS statement of financial position as at 1 January 2012 for the purposes of the transition to IFRSs, unless otherwise indicated.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

 (a) Foreign currency transactions

 Transactions in foreign currencies are translated to USD at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to USD at the exchange rate at that date.
 Non-monetary items in a foreign currency that are measured based on historical cost are translated using the exchange rate at the date of the transaction.